sararselitsky/FastPG/README.md

 ## Installation

 This R package has dependencies outside of R, e.g. on a python package that wraps a library, `nmslibs`.
+You can either set up the dependencies and install locally, pull down a prebuilt docker if you have a modern system, or build the docker container yourself locally.

+### Local install

+[TODO: Set up dependencies]

-If you have set up the dependencies, you can just install this from
-GitHub in one of the normal ways.
+If you have the dependencies, you can just install this from GitHub in one of the normal ways.
 My favorite is:

 ```